 What is an LPA?

-A Lasting Power of Attorney or LPA's as they are known are the legal documents that allows you to appoint people you trust to help make decisions with you (if you still have mental capacity) or on your behalf should you lose capacity permanently or temporarily in the future.
+A Lasting Power of Attorney or LPA's as they are known are the legal documents that allows you to appoint people you trust to help make decisions with you (if you still have mental capacity) or on your behalf should you lose capacity temporarily or permanently in the future.

 An LPA is a completely separate document to your Will, however, many people put them in place at the same time which is highly recommended as part of planning for the future.

 THE COST OF DELAY WILL BE DEVASTATING SHOULD YOU LEAVE IT TOO LATE.

 In the past you may have asked your family to look after you and your affairs, often without any legal authority to do so.
 They may have dealt with your bank accounts, doctors appointments, pensions, benefits and utility providers without any problems.

 With the introduction of GDPR and the sharing of personal data, your family will no longer be able to easily order prescriptions, book medical appointments, ring for test results or discuss anything personal unless the correct authority is in place.

 Banks may cancel an agreement that has been in place for years, allowing someone to help you with your day to day transactions.
 These agreements are often known as a third party mandate.
 Banks will no longer take any new applications and if you lose capacity and have this type of agreement in place, the Bank will cancel it immediately, leaving no one to look after you.

 Having a Lasting Power of Attorney (LPA) in place, will give you the peace of mind that someone you trust can look after your finances and property as well as make decisions about your health and welfare, when you can't.